alloystorm/dvvr/pages/preparecontent.md

 Out of these only "actors" and "motion" are requried, the others are all optional.

-Once DVVR has scanned the content folder, it will generate a "cache.json" in there for faster loading next time.
+Once DanceXR has scanned the content folder, it will generate a "cache.json" in there for faster loading next time.
 The cache file also contains the tagging & favourite information.
 A "scenes" folder will also be created for storing saved scenes.

-One thing to keep in mind is that don't put the content folder within the folder of DVVR exe files.
+One thing to keep in mind is that don't put the content folder within the folder of DanceXR exe files.
 There is currently some issue that prevents it from loading content in that particular setup.

 ## Quick Setup Demo